vishruth143/SpringBootRestAssuredAPIFramework/README.md

-# Spring Boot Selenium API Framework
+# Spring Boot RestAssured API Framework

-This project is a test automation framework that combines Spring Boot with Selenium WebDriver, designed to provide a robust and scalable solution for web application testing.
+This project is a test automation framework that combines Spring Boot with Rest Assured, designed to provide a robust and scalable solution for API testing.

 ## Project Structure